Call for papers

 We will be accepting submissions online via Softconf.
 The submission deadline is April 14, 2017.

-Both long and short papers should follow the EMNLP 2017 two-column format, using the provided LaTeX style files (they will be posted on the conference site).
+Both long and short papers should follow the EMNLP 2017 two-column format, using the provided LaTeX style files or Word template.
 Authors are strongly discouraged from modifying the style files.
-Please do not use other templates (e.g., Word).
+Please do not use templates designed for other conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

 Blind review instructions